TheRealNin/ns2-rebirth/rebirth.md

 ---
 Welcome to Rebirth, an overhaul of NS2.
 Please send feedback using the button on the bottom of this window.

-## Changes for Aug 6
-* Increased machine gun move speed when firing
-* Increased machine gun on-ground accuracy
-* Decreased grenade launcher grenade "hitbox" size

-## Changes for July 27
+## Changes for Dec 20

-* Focus now does +50% instead of +33% damage
-* Lerk glide is no longer perfectly silent (unless you have silence)
-* Wraith is now a separate life form from Fade
-* Wraith left-click energy requirements reduced
-* Improved all projectile physics
-* Various chat improvements
-* Marine GL grenades now glow so it's easier to spot them
+* Increased whip supply cost to 15 from 5
+* Teams now get 100 supply for each tech point they have built on
+* Aliens now deal full damage to other aliens (skulks still have some damage resistances)

 ## Summary
 * Each commander may choose their teams race (Marine or Alien)